mercadopago/devsite-docs/guides/nuvemshop/discounts-installment-payments.en.md

 # Discounts, installments, and interest

-With Mercado Pago, you can offer exclusive benefits to your customers, such as credits, discounts, and special conditions.
-You can customize these settings by accessing your store's Administration Panel, directly from the Mercado Pago website, and through your linked account.
+With Mercado Pago, you have the flexibility to offer exclusive benefits to your customers, such as credits, discounts, and special conditions, in a personalized and optional manner.
+You can customize these settings according to your needs, through your store's Administrative Panel, directly on the Mercado Pago website, or from your linked Mercado Pago account.

 ## Administration panel